Skip to content

 Once systems connect all disciplines, they stop being a tool for designers and become a shared foundation for the entire organization.
 Coherence stops being a goal and becomes the way the company works.

-Why Design is the right organization to support this platform
+Why Experience Design is the right organization to support this platform

-Simplified from the Priority of Constituencies principle by the W3C, later adapted to design systems by Jason Grigsby and reflected by Luke Murphy.
-I don’t like the term “users”, but it’s the most fitting to this context to avoid confusion with the rest.
+My take on the Priority of Constituencies principle by the W3C, later adapted to design systems by Jason Grigsby and reflected by Luke Murphy.
+It’s a bit shorter, and more focused on broader platform work.

-Design is not a layer above others.
+Experience Design is not a layer above others.
 It connects them.
 It’s responsible for how the company feels, not just how it looks.
-Design translates between the languages of Brand, Product, Content, and Engineering so intent survives implementation.
+It translates between the languages of Brand, Product, Marketing, Content, and Engineering so intent survives implementation.

 The next sections look at how this connection works in practice, through Design Engineering and through Content Design.
 These are two of the most powerful and often misunderstood dimensions of the platform, the parts that turn principles into real experiences.

-Why Design Engineering finds a home inside Design
+Why Design Engineering finds a home inside Experience Design

 As Diana Mounter explains in Design Engineering: The next era of Software Design, Design Engineering takes many forms.
 Some focus on expressive brand and marketing work, others on system foundations or product polish.
 What unites them is fluency in both design and implementation.

-Developer Experience and Design Engineering share many tools and methods, but their end goals are different.
+Developer Experience and Design Engineering share tools and methods, but they optimize for different things.
 Developer Experience optimizes for developer workflows.
 Design Engineering optimizes for what people feel when the work ships.
-That’s the key difference between platform engineering and the experience platform.
+That’s the clearest line between platform engineering and the experience platform.

 Andy Bell jokes that some developers are hugging DevEx while their users wait for the page they made to load.
 It’s a light comment, but it captures the difference clearly.
 Developer Experience makes it easier to build.
 Design Engineering makes what is built feel right.